MicrosoftDocs/fabric-docs/docs/governance/tags-overview.md

 # Tags in Microsoft Fabric

 Tags is a Microsoft Fabric feature that gives organizations the ability to apply additional metadata to items in Fabric to facilitate and enhance data categorization, organization, and discoverability.
-Tags are simply configurable text labels, such as *Sales – FR 2023*, *HR – Summer Event*, or *FY 2024*, that Fabric administrators can define according to their organization's needs.
+Tags are configurable text labels, such as *Sales – FR 2023*, *HR – Summer Event*, or *FY 2024*, that Fabric administrators can define according to their organization's needs.
 Data and content owners can then apply these tags to their Fabric items, and users in the organization can use the tags to help them find the data and content they need.

 Like [Domains](./domains.md), tags are an important component of Fabric's data mesh architecture.
 They provide increased flexibility and granularity in data categorization by allowing additional details to be added at the item level, across workspaces and domains.

 ## How tags work

 1. Fabric admins [create an open set of tags](./tags-define.md) for use across the organization.
 For example *Financial*, *North America*, or *Q1 2025*.
-Up to 10,000 tags can be created in an tenant.
+Up to 10,000 tags can be created in a tenant.

 1. Data owners, who best know how to categorize their own data, [apply tags to items](./tags-apply.md).
-An item can have up to ten tags applied to it.
+An item can have up to 10 tags applied to it.

 1. Once tags are applied to items, users in the organization can use them to [filter or search for the most relevant content](#how-tags-enhance-data-discoverability).

 ## How tags enhance data discoverability

-Once an item has tags applied, a tag icon will appear next to the item name in supported views.
-You can hover over the icon to see what tags have been applied.
+Once an item has tags applied, a tag icon appears next to the item name in supported views.
+You can hover over the icon to see what tags are applied to the item.

 :::image type="content" source="./media/tags-overview/tags-icon.png" alt-text="Screenshot showing the tag icon and hover card for a tagged item.":::